+Transparency is the core principle of TrustWorks's internal operations, and is central to staff relations.
 The Director at TrustWorks communicates transparently to all team members as and when required.
-A monthly update is sent to all team members, and team members are invited to offer their comments and insights as and where required.
-Bilateral calls are held with individual staff members on a regular basis, and teams working together on projects speak regularly on the phone and/or meet in person.
-Team members are invited to an annual staff meeting which takes place in New York and provides an opportunity to strategize on the year ahead and share any ideas or concerns.
+All team members are regularly kept up-to-date through monthly updates sent by the Director.
+On this occasion, all members are invited to offer their comments and insights on current projects and further company developments.
+On a bilateral basis, calls are held with individual staff members on a regular basis, as well as upon specific requests.
+For projects involving several in-house experts, and external consultants, regular phone calls and/or in person meetings are held.
+Finally, all team members join for an annual staff meeting in New York, an event where ideas and projects are shared in order to strategize on the year ahead and share lessons learnt and good-practices.

-When working with Clients, we maintain a commitment to ensuring businesses do not discriminate and/or are not perceived to discriminate against any group, and we offer services that help companies internally with labour related disputes.
+Finally, in our work with Clients, we maintain a strong commitment to ensuring businesses do not discriminate and/or are not perceived to discriminate against any particular group.
+At the core of our engagement strategies with clients, we build in services that help companies with labour related disputes, both internally, and in their community relations.
 We are able to design collaborative processes that enable staff to jointly separate fact from perception when it comes to differential treatment, and to then co-design processes to deal with both in a fair, equitable and transparent manner.